uadmin/uadmin-docs/_build/html/_sources/login_system/tutorial/full_code/part6.rst.txt

                             Value: fmt.Sprint(user.ID),
                         }

+                        // Check whether the OTP value from Login function is true
-                        if otp == true && user.VerifyOTP(otpPass) {
+                        // and the OTP Password is valid if otp == true && user.VerifyOTP(otpPass) {
                             // Set the "user_session" cookie to the IP Address http.SetCookie(w, usersession)